drumadrian/aws-bathroom-status-app/TasksTodo.md

 ### Solar System Exploration, 1950s – 1960s

-- [ ] Need to updated Cloudformation to only use 1 super role
+- [X] Need to updated Cloudformation to only use 1 super role
 	- [ ] Replace bathroomappsuperrole2 with bathroomappsuperrole......bathroomappsuperrole2 is really used for the EC2 instance
 	- [ ] Replace bathroomappsuperpolicy2 with bathroomappsuperpolicy....bathroomappsuperpolicy was really just used for the Lambda function

-- [ ] Need to write shell script or Python script to configure each asset and deploy the app live
+- [ ] Need to write Kickstart shell script or Python script to configure each asset and deploy the app live

 - [ ] Need to add iOS app project to Cloudformation.
 Or built app to point to API